 Mobile broadband or 4G broadband also has a wide range of speeds, based upon which provider or package you choose.
 On the lowest end, users can expect speeds of up to 7.2Mbps, although, similar to your mobile phone signal, this is highly dependent upon your area and signal coverage.
 Top-tier speed for mobile broadband maxes out at 60Mbps.

 Types of broadband

-In a city these won’t be issues, but if you live in rural Scotland, rural Wales or rural England then you could find yourself miles away from an exchange and using older cables.
+ADSL broadband runs through telephone cables, so the strength of the signal depends on the distance it has to travel and the quality of the cable.
+In a city these won’t be issues, but if you live in rural Scotland, rural Wales or rural England, you could find yourself miles away from an exchange and using older cables.
 In these kind of extreme cases, the signal is very weak.

-Compare the best ADSL broadband deals at uSwitch now.
+Check out the best ADSL broadband deals at uSwitch now.